Frequently Asked Questions

 360 degrees 4 40 5.1

-How do I change a rotor nozzle?
+How do I change the rotor nozzle?

-To remove and install nozzles you will need a pair of needle nose pliers and either an RPS key, K-key or small flat blade screwdriver (depending on model of head being serviced).
+To remove and install nozzles you will need a pair of needle nose pliers and either an RPS key, K-key or small flat blade screwdriver (depending on the model of head being serviced).

-For changing nozzles on RPS75i, Super Pro and K2 Pro, turn the water on then use the K-key or RPS key to turn the flow control all the way counter clockwise so that the riser is popped up with no water coming out of the nozzle.
+For changing nozzles on RPS75i, Super Pro and K2 Pro, turn the water on then use the K-key or RPS key to turn the flow control all the way counter clockwise so that the riser popped up with no water coming out of the nozzle.
 Then skip step #1 and proceed to step #2.

 1. Insert the K-key or RPS key in the pull up slot on top the head.
 In relation to the arrow above the nozzle being located at 12 o’clock the pull up slot can be found at the 11 o’clock position on RPS75, the 6 o’clock position on K2, K2 Pro, K8000, Super Pro and Pro Plus and the 3 o’clock position on the smaller “mini” rotors (K1, Mini Pro, and RPS50).